rumspeed/simple-side-tab/readme.txt

 1. Simple Side Tab is action based on option settings

 == Changelog ==

+= 2.1.0 =
+* NEW: Internationalization
+* NEW: Updated settings page layout and styles
+* NEW: Updated FAQ now links to plugin Wiki for code snippets
+* UPDATE: tab will not display when required fields are not set
+* UPDATE: replace farbtastic with WordPress Color Picker
+* UPDATE: add plugin version number as a comment in the CSS block
+* FIX: Added conditional to compare Text URL value with the current page URL and check for a match
+* FIX: default state for all three checkboxs were set to on; setting initial values to NULL
+* FIX: remove default text and default URL

 = 2.0.0 =
 * Refactor code following WordPress Plugin Boilerplate